Crohn's disease symptoms and diagnosis background

 - Hepatobiliary disease

-"Because Crohn's disease can cause inflammation throughout the digestive tract and across all layers of the bowel wall,
+"Because Crohn's disease can cause inflammation across all areas and layers of the digestive tract,

 Diagnosis